 - Fish oil capsules/omega 3 fatty acids

 Vitamin D has gained recognition in the last few years as a nutrient that is key for good overall health, and bone health in particular.
 Emerging research is pointing to Vitamin D and its role in the inflammatory process, and as a factor in the disease activity in patients with IBD.
-To read more, read our recent article Winter or summer, a dose of Vitamin D can help.

 For more general information about Diet and Nutrition, please click here.